HUGH H. GOODWIN, JR., ENS, USN

 From "The White House Doctor: My Patients Were Presidents: A Memoir" by Connie Mariano, a story of her father, a Navy steward:

-My father's favorite admiral, as mentioned earlier, was Vice Admiral Goodwin, who in retrospect was a father figure to him.
+My father's favorite admiral, as mentioned earlier, was Vice Admiral Hugh Goodwin Sr., who in retrospect was a father figure to him.
 The Goodwin family was picture-perfect: the dashing, well-decorated three-star admiral; his sophisticated wife, Eleanor; their bright and articulate daughter, Sydney; and their handsome young son, Hugh Jr., a Navy pilot.
-Their perfect life, however ,was shattered one evening at dinnertime when my father took a phone call from Navy headquarters.
+Their perfect life, however, was shattered one evening at dinnertime when my father took a phone call from Navy headquarters.
 Hugh Jr. had been killed when his plane collided with another plane during operations off an aircraft carrier at sea.
 The tragedy was ironic in that the other pilot killed was also the son of a Navy admiral who, like the vice admiral, had flown numerous missions unharmed in wartime.
 Both admirals lost their only sons on a routine mission in peacetime.

 Harley Harris, Jr. '48 was also in 11th Company.